 We contract local Colleges, training providers and support agencies to place students on work experience and alternative learning programmes.
 In the Colleges their recruitment, selection and pre-employment vetting is regulated in accordance with Part 3 of the document ‘Keeping Children Safe in Education’ – ‘Statutory Guidance for Academies and Colleges September 2023.

 When students are placed on work experience placements, we will ensure that policies and procedures are in place to protect children from harm.
+The school will only place a student in alternative provision if the placement meets the needs of the student and all safeguarding checks are in place and the placement is compliant.

 If we have any safeguarding concerns regarding a student that is an off-site learner, the health and safety risk will be assessed by the Safeguarding Lead.
 If it is deemed that the provider needs further information, it is the responsibility of the Safeguarding Lead to inform the Safeguarding lead within the contracted establishment so as they can manage the risk.

+The school will continue to be responsible for the safeguarding of any pupil attending alternative provision.

 Organisations or Individuals using school premises